License Plates & Placards in ArizonaCompare Car Insurance Quotes in 3 Steps

 You can personalize your special license plates, or even your standard Arizona plates, for further individuality.
 The cost is $25, and you can even check your number/letter combo online to see if it's already in use.

 The Arizona Motor Vehicle Division (MVD) appreciates the importance of mobility, especially to those who are hindered by physical limitations.
-For that reason, it allows you to fill out a disability plate and placards application online using a writable pdf (and then mail it the Special Plates Unit) or at any one of the more than 100 MVD offices.
+For that reason, it allows you to fill out a Disability - Hearing Impaired Plate/Placard Application (Form 96-0104) (and then mail it the Special Plates Unit) or drop off at any one of the MVD offices.

 For complete details, please see Drivers With Disabilities on this site.